 - Ankle Boots – you can’t go wrong with Nisolo or Fortress of Inca

 - Hobes shoes – They flat pack and look super cute on.

 - Pons Avarcas walking sandals in camel brown – These last forever and are super comfortable and versatile – I wore them literally every day in Oaxaca.
 And when I showed up to lunch with Hannah from Manos Zapotecas, I realized she has the exact same pair.

-- Chila Bag from Noa Trade – You can flat pack this in your suitcase but it holds a lot!
+- Chila Bag – You can flat pack this in your suitcase but it holds a lot!
 I got the camel brown one, which goes with my Pons Avarcas.